Corinella Township & TouristInformation

 You may notice in Corinella many homes are equipped with their own fishing trailer boat, this is natural! because when you live in Corinella you too will want to explore the magical waterways, have boating picnics and of course catch your very own fresh seafood from the ocean fed waters surrounding Corinella in Western Port bay.

-The deep water channel passing right up to both the Corinella jetty and Importantly to the launching ramp means possible all tide access to the waters of Corinella for most boats to around 8 meters.
+The deep water channel passing right up to both the Corinella jetty and Importantly to the launching ramps means possible all tide access to the waters of Corinella for most boats to around 8 meters.

 Free electric BBQ facilities and picnic tables are provide in the reserve above the ramp along with a shaded rotunda lookout area, clean modern public toilet facilities are opposite at the caravan park entrance.
-Boat hire is also available at the boat ramp.

 (perhaps not for much longer though)